Dave-team/Knowledge-base/CBT.md

 **Understanding root cause**
 What makes you feel scared or anxious?
 Once you know where the anxiety is coming from, you can likely calm down more.

+**Do something else**
+When struggling, it's easy to overthing and stay very fixated with tunnel vision on something you believe should be solved.
+Challenge the thoughts that you need to keep thinking about things to solve them.
+You’ll realize it doesn’t need to be like that.
+Make it an experiment and see how that turns out.

 **Complete a Thought Record**
 When we feel a strong mood, complete a Thought Record to:
 - Make sense of your emotional reactions